jpoles1/HOUTix/README.md

 ###Overview of the Data
 The main dataset used in this analysis consists of 550,755 citations handed out in Houston, Texas over the course of the period from 7/1/12 to 3/31/15.
 It was sourced from the [Houston Data Portal](http://data.houstontx.gov/dataset/city-of-houston-parking-citations) on 5/7/16.

-A second round of analysis was subsequently performed using a new version of the data which included lat/long positional data for each ticket (though certain records are missing this information due to technical issues).
+A second round of analysis was performed using a new version of the data which included lat/long positional data for each ticket (this data spans the period from 7/1/14 to 3/31/16).
+Certain records are missing this information due to technical issues with the GPS in the ticketing devices.
 This data was downloaded on 5/17/16, again from the [Houston Data Portal](http://data.houstontx.gov/dataset/city-of-houston-parking-citations).
 In this subsequent analysis, the ggmap tool was used courtesy of [D. Kahle and H. Wickham](http://journal.r-project.org/archive/2013-1/kahle-wickham.pdf).

 Additional datasets included in this analysis are as follows: